 What can be done to address this?
 Assessment of oral and written communication skills should be core business in university teaching and learning, alongside assessment of disciplinary knowledge.
 How can this be achieved?
 The impetus for change will come from universities adopting the stance that students will not be able to graduate unless they can demonstrate effective oral and written communication skills.

-The fellowship findings suggest that while a number of higher education institutions have developed institutional strategies for assuring the communication skills of their graduates, practices can be disjointed and not connected to disciplinary assessment.
+Findings suggest that while a number of higher education institutions have developed institutional strategies for assuring the communication skills of their graduates, practices can be disjointed and not connected to disciplinary assessment.
 It is not possible to protect minimum standards for oral and written English language and literacy skills unless these are assessed, and the most appropriate place for this assessment to occur is within disciplinary teaching and learning.
 However there is still much debate about who is responsible for developing students’ communication skills.
 What is required is an integrated approach that includes a variety of strategies that fit together to develop and assess students’ communication skills.
 This does not mean that it is shared evenly but rather that it is distributed according to the professional responsibilities of key people involved in teaching and learning.
 The idea of distributed responsibilities is useful in considering how various approaches contribute to ensuring students have attained threshold levels of English language communication upon graduation.
 Distributed responsibilities include the following:

 - Teaching and Learning leaders (can include Deputy Vice-Chancellor or Pro Vice-Chancellor (Academic) and Associate Deans Teaching and Learning) – What is the evidence base that graduates have attained threshold oral and written communication skills upon completion?